RunnersRevival/Rerun-server/README.md

 # Rerun

+⚠️ **NOTE: Rerun development is on a temporary hiatus as we are focusing our efforts on developing [spikewall](https://github.com/Ramen2X/spikewall), which is simpler and as such can be developed quicker.**

 ![continuous](https://github.com/RunnersRevival/Rerun-server/actions/workflows/ci.yml/badge.svg)

 ***RERUN IS STILL A HEAVY WORK IN PROGRESS.
 It is not yet able to get the game to the main menu, and there are many, MANY missing features.***